devonnuri/linear-harmony/linear_ko.typ

 Stitt elongates the beginning and compresses the end of his line.

-7. Sonny Stitt:
+7. 소니 스팃

 #align(center)[#image("figures/fig_050.jpg", width: 41%)]

-Harrell anticipates the Gm7 and’ flats the ninth of the dominant, borrowed from the parallel minor key.
+Harrell anticipates the Gm7 and' flats the ninth of the dominant, borrowed from the parallel minor key.

-8. 톰 하렐:
+8. 톰 하렐

 #align(center)[#image("figures/fig_051.jpg", width: 41%)]

-Evans’ line has his signature eighth note on the up beat of one followed by a triplet, but the outline remains simple.
+Evans' line has his signature eighth note on the up beat of one followed by a triplet, but the outline remains simple.

-9. Bill Evans:
+9. 빌 에반스

 #align(center)[#image("figures/fig_052.jpg", width: 32%)]